-Troops search ruins as California wildfire death toll climbs
+Troops sift through ruins as California wildfire death toll rises

 PARADISE, Calif.
 (Reuters) - U.S. National Guard troops fanned out to scour the ruins of the devastated town of Paradise on Thursday for remains of victims as 130 people remained listed as missing in California’s deadliest wildfire on record, whose death toll has risen to 56.

-The “Camp Fire” blaze last Thursday obliterated the Sierra foothills town of Paradise, once home to 27,000 people.
+The “Camp Fire” blaze last Thursday incinerated the Sierra foothills town, once home to 27,000 people.
 Most of the missing in and around Paradise, which lies about 175 miles (280 km) north of San Francisco, are aged over 65.

 The surface area of the fire had grown to 138,000 acres (56,000 hectares) by late Wednesday evening, even as diminished winds and rising humidity helped firefighters shore up containment lines around more than a third of the perimeter.